X-ray Thomson scattering absolute intensity from the f-sum rule in the imaginary-time domain: Introduction

-In this Letter, we demonstrate how to determine the normalization of an XRTS signal by utilizing the well-known f-sum rule in the imaginary-time domain.
+In this work, we overcome this obstacle without the need for empirical parameters, models or approximations.
+Specifically, we demonstrate how to determine the normalization of an XRTS signal by utilizing the well-known f-sum rule in the imaginary-time domain.
 Our method works for all wave numbers covering both the collective and the single-particle regime.
 We apply it to measurements at HED conditions taken at NIF~\cite{Tilo_Nature_2023} and ambient conditions investigated at the European XFEL~\cite{Voigt_POP_2021}.
-Finally, the general validity of the f-sum rule makes it available even in the most general case of nonequilibrium~\cite{Vorberger_PRX_2023}.
+Finally, the general validity of the f-sum rule makes it available even in the case of nonequilibrium~\cite{Vorberger_PRX_2023}.